French ballet: Jean-Baptiste Lully

 Perhaps one of the most influential men on ballet during the seventeenth century was Jean Baptiste Lully.
 Lully was born in Italy, but moved to France where he quickly became a favorite of Louis XIV and performed alongside the king in many ballets until the king's retirement from dance in 1670.
 He moved from dancer for the court ballets to a composer of such music used in the courts.
 By the time he was thirty, Lully was completely in charge of all the musical activities in the French courts.
 Lully was responsible for enlivening the rather slow stately dances of the court ballets.
 He decided to put female dancers on stage and was also director of the Académie Royale de Musique.
 This company's dance school still exists today as part of the Paris Opera Ballet.
-Since dancers appeared in the very first performances the Opera put on, the Paris Opera Ballet is considered the world's oldest ballet company.
+Since dancers appeared in the first performances the Opera put on, the Paris Opera Ballet is considered the world's oldest ballet company.
 When Lully died in 1687 from a gangrenous abscess on the foot which developed after he stuck himself with the long staff he used for conducting, France lost one of the most influential conductors and composers of the seventeenth century.
 However, Lully did not work alone.
 In fact, he often worked in collaboration with two other men that were equally influential to ballet and the French culture: Pierre Beauchamps and Molière.